 Throughout my life, I've had insomnia.
-Counting sheep never worked, and eventually I would imagine those sheep were the sole source of food after an apocalyptic battle where only thousands survived.
+Counting sheep never worked and eventually I would imagine those sheep were the sole source of food after an apocalyptic battle where only thousands survived.
 I made up stories in a futile attempt to bore myself to sleep.
-The problem with that was that I got so wrapped up in my "head stories" that I would continue them through the following nights, changing it up each time to make it more exciting.
-Eventually, I started writing my ideas down, creating short stories, and then I found poetry.
+The problem was, I got so wrapped up in my "head stories" that I would continue them through the following nights, changing it up each time to make it more exciting.
+Eventually, I started writing my ideas down - creating short stories, and then I discovered my love for poetry.

-I am not a YA author (I feel like I have to state this only because I've had a few people ask), but I think its wonderful that there are so many books available to teens in Urban Fantasy and Paranormal.
+I am not a YA author (I feel like I have to state this because some think the Mageri covers look YA.
+I don't), but I think it's wonderful there are so many books available to teens in Urban Fantasy and Paranormal.

 But it's what I love to do.

 It seemed like a fun idea to have a little section reserved for a mixed bag of questions from readers.